Learn German Easily

-On the other hand if you feel like most students then maybe it is time to rethink and modify your learning approach.
+On the other hand, if you feel like most students then maybe it is time to rethink and modify your learning approach.

 When I started teaching I was like any other teacher.

-I thought that the first and most important thing that students should learn is grammar.
+I thought that the first and most important thing that students should learn was grammar.
 My students spent most of the time with grammar exercises.
 Well, they didn’t like it much but everybody thought: “Well, it is just the way it is”.